Rep. Luft joins house republicans call for reform after LaSalle veteran’s home outbreak

 “We must get to the bottom of what transpired at our veteran homes, and make sure that this never happens again,” Luft said.
 “I’m confident in the gentlemen standing behind me, that they are driven and will do everything possible to help structure an environment to make sure this never does happen again, and I will stand next to them the whole way.”

-Rep. David Welter (R-Morris) said house republicans will move policies forward to make sure a similar outbreak won’t happen again.
+State Rep. David Welter (R-Morris) said House Republicans will move policies forward to make sure a similar outbreak won’t happen again.